radlinskii/wasm/README.md

 After making changes to `src/lib` files run the `buildwasm.sh` script or use `emcc` tool to compile them to `.wasm` files.

 > Be sure to import generated scripts to the `.html` files.

+### Questions

+- which parameters should be set by the client - CR & F or Function's Dimensions, Domain?
+- should CR & F parameters differ between clients?
+- randomly pick generation from the map?